 This balance was compromised in 1913 when Amendment 17 provided for direct election of Senators, and the Income Tax and Federal Reserve were passed.
 This left both the House and Senate responsible to the same urban majority rather than split power between the elected Representatives and the State appointed Senators.
 The States were left with little influence over their Federal creation.
 The new tax and money power gave the Federal government unlimited resources to buy votes and reward supporters.
 Federal programs have grown exponentially ever since.

 This result would have been no surprise to the Founders because governments throughout history have grown out-of-control until stopped by failure or violence.
 Tyrants will slowly expand their overreach hoping that we will not notice and accept their new "settled law".

 So who enforces the Constitution when the entire government is cooperating in the excess?
-Remember that the Supreme Court is just nine more politicians.
+Notice that the Supreme Court has become just nine more politicians.

 The final answer is ourselves.
 We also have the obligation to resist.
 That is the way Liberty works.
 Those in power push for more power and we push back to assure our freedoms.
 We must let any government or private power know, that exceeding its authority will be resisted.
 Gandhi and Martin Luther King showed us that violence need not be used, but that we must suffer the violence of the tyrant as the cost of proving our resolve.

 Throughout American history citizens have resisted government abuse.
-They often acted imprudently but were acknowledged by the public who saw the point of their frustration.
+They often acted imprudently but were acknowledged by the public who saw the point of their grievance.
 Sadly, any reform accomplished is often later circumvented by government as public attention wanes.
-The government appetite for power is never abated, so eternal vigilance is mandatory if our freedom is to be preserved.
+The government and private appetite for power is never abated, so eternal vigilance is mandatory if our freedom is to be preserved.
 We are the balance.